 Let’s say you have $100 and you put it under your mattress.
 A year from now, that $100 will only be able to buy what $97 did the year before.
 Leave it there for another year and it will only be worth $94.09 in today’s dollars.
 Twenty years?
 That $100 bill will only be worth the same as $54.38 is today.

 Combining the two In the real world with a real investment, you have both forces at work on your money, and that makes the picture a bit more complex.
-For example, if you put $100 into an HSBC Direct savings account, it will earn 5.05% APY, and thus in twenty years it will have a value of $267.87 when you check the account balance.
+For example, if you put $100 into a savings account, that earns 5.05% APY, and thus in twenty years it will have a value of $267.87 when you check the account balance.
 However, if inflation stays at 3% for the next twenty years, a dollar will have the same value as $0.54 today.
-Combining those two factors, your nice HSBC Direct account balance will actually only have the same value as $145.67 does today.
+Combining those two factors, your nice account balance will actually only have the same value as $145.67 does today.

 What about taxes?
 Taxes basically only effectively reduce the interest rate that you earn.
 So, for example, let’s say you pay 28% income tax on interest.
 That means that your effective interest rate on that savings account is 3.63% after paying out the income tax each year.
 If you use that as your interest rate, after twenty years, your $100 will have turned into only $111.09 in today’s dollars.
 Basically, any savings account that earns a return less than 4% or so is actually losing value over time because of the effect of taxes and inflation.

 What can I do?
 Realize what a savings account actually is: a place to hold your money.
 Even a high interest one like ING Direct or HSBC Direct basically just keeps your money at its real value over time (meaning that the amount of stuff that you could buy with the money you deposit will be the same when you withdraw the money and the earned interest).
 If you want to strongly beat inflation, you have to look at other investment opportunities.